haseebniazii/NYC-Airbnb-Room-Type-Classification/README.md

 * 🚪 **Private room**
 * 🛏️ **Shared room**

-The project follows a complete Machine Learning workflow, starting from data exploration and cleaning to model comparison, hyperparameter tuning, final evaluation, and saving the trained model pipeline.
+The project follows a complete Machine Learning workflow, from data exploration and cleaning to preprocessing, model comparison, cross-validation, hyperparameter tuning, final evaluation, and saving the trained Machine Learning pipeline.

 ---

 ## 🎯 Project Objective

-The main objective is to build a classification model that can predict the `room_type` of an Airbnb listing using features such as:
+The main objective of this project is to build a reliable classification model that can predict the `room_type` of an Airbnb listing using information such as:

 * Price
 * Location